Louis Charles Roudanez

-Dr. Roudanez, who was a Creole of color, founded the paper with his older brother Jean Baptiste Roudanez.
+Roudanez, who was a Creole of color, founded the paper with his older brother, Jean Baptiste Roudanez.
 They hired Paul Trevigne to serve as editor, a role he continued with the second paper.
 Also a free man of color, he helped Roudanez promote the causes of Republican Unionism and abolition of slavery.

 Biography

 Early years

 Louis Charles Roudanez was born in 1823 in St. James Parish, Louisiana.
 His parents were Louis Roudanez, a white French merchant, and Aimée Potens (c.
-1793-1878), a free woman of color of African and French descent.
+1793–1878), a free woman of color of African and French descent.
 She had been born enslaved in Saint-Domingue, and was brought to New Orleans after the revolution, where she gained freedom.
 They had two sons together, Jean Baptiste and Louis Charles Roudanez.

 Throughout his life, Roudanez identified as a person of color.
-As did other Creoles from New Orleans, he went to France for his higher education, receiving a medical degree there.
-He returned to the U.S. and enrolled in medical school for a second degree, either at Dartmouth College or Cornell University.
+Like many Creoles from New Orleans, he went to France for his higher education, receiving a medical degree there.
+He returned to the U.S. and enrolled in medical school for a second degree at Dartmouth College (some sources erroneously write Cornell University).

 Returning to New Orleans, Roudanez opened a medical practice.